0000's The 6th Century BCE 500s BC

 530s

-539 Cyrus II captures Babylon "without a battle" from Nabonidus.
+539 Cyrus the Great captures Babylon "without a battle" from Nabonidus.

 537 Cyrus II permits the Jews to return to Jerusalem.